583phoenix-hue/Airfoil-CFD-Tool/paper.md

 # Summary

 AeroLab is a free, browser-based aerodynamic analysis tool that wraps the XFOIL panel method solver [@Drela1989] in an accessible web interface.
-Users supply an airfoil coordinate file, a Reynolds number, and an angle of attack; AeroLab returns lift coefficient (C~L~), drag coefficient (C~D~), pitching moment coefficient (C~m~), pressure distribution (C~p~), and an animated potential flow visualisation — all without installing any software.
+Users supply an airfoil coordinate file, a Reynolds number, and an angle of attack; AeroLab returns lift coefficient (C~L~), drag coefficient (C~D~), pitching moment coefficient (C~m~), pressure distribution (C~p~), and an interactive flow visualisation — all without installing any software.

-The tool makes two novel contributions beyond simply wrapping XFOIL.
+The tool makes two contributions beyond simply wrapping XFOIL.
 First, it implements a robust coordinate parser that automatically resolves the formatting inconsistencies common in publicly available airfoil databases, which stock XFOIL rejects without user intervention.
-Second, it provides an independent 160-panel vortex panel method implementation for off-body flow field computation and animated visualisation, augmented with boundary layer displacement thickness and laminar-to-turbulent transition data extracted from XFOIL's viscous solution.
+Second, it integrates an interactive GPU-accelerated D2Q9 Lattice-Boltzmann wind tunnel that visualises flow around the user's actual uploaded airfoil geometry in real time — combining coordinate repair, viscous analysis, and unsteady flow visualisation in a single browser-based workflow requiring no installation.

 # Statement of Need